rennahweng/SimpleToDo/README.md

 The following **additional** features are implemented:

-* [x] Changed navigation bar and color schema of the app.
 * [x] Changed logo from default to a more todo-like icon
+* [x] Changed navigation bar and color schema of the app
+* [x] Improve the UI of your app including icons, styling, color, spacing of your app.

 ## Video Walkthrough